WEDDINGS IN ITALY:

 For instance, language differences can make planning a wedding in the country difficult for non-Italian speakers.

-Also, the country has gained something of a reputation for being “charmingly disorganized” which can be a great cause of stress for a bride looking to stage her dream wedding.
+Also, the country has gained something of a reputation for being “charmingly disorganized” which can be a great cause of stress for a bride looking to stage her dream weddings in Italy.

 So let’s take a closer look at destination weddings in general and on the specific mistakes you need to avoid to ensure you have a wedding to remember in Italy.